b6d/lima/docs/linked_data.rst

     #  'title': The Old Man and the Sea'}

-Along with the mandatory keyword-only argument ``schema``, :class:`lima.fields.Nested` accepts the optional keyword-only-arguments we already know (``attr`` or ``get``).
-All other keyword arguments provided to :class:`lima.fields.Nested` get passed through to the constructor of the nested schema.
+Along with the mandatory keyword-only argument ``schema``, :class:`lima.fields.Embed` accepts the optional keyword-only-arguments we already know (``attr`` or ``get``).
+All other keyword arguments provided to :class:`lima.fields.Embed` get passed through to the constructor of the linked schema.
 This allows us to do stuff like the following:

 .. code-block:: python